Kevinla56/OMOK/README.md

 # OMOK
 A game based on Gomoku!
-Similar to tic-tac-toe and connect four, OMOK is a 2 player is allowed to place their pieces anywhere on the board and the first one to achieve 5 in a row wins!
+Similar to tic-tac-toe and connect four, OMOK is a 2 player where the player is allowed to place their pieces anywhere on the board!
+The first one to reach 5 in a row wins!

 # Application Used
 IntelliJ IDEA CE